pagekey/education/179-Nix-Package-Go/README.md

 ## 4. Building from GitHub

-We have to upgrade out application's `default.nix` in to add a new argument: `src`.
+We have to upgrade out application's `default.nix` to add two new arguments: `src` and `subdir`.

-This argument allows us to override where the source code is coming from.
+The `src` argument allows us to override where the source code is coming from.
 We'll get into that more later, but since we're just doing a local build, `./.` is perfect for now.

 I renamed `src` to `theSource` because without this, the `src` variable shadows itself and results in an infinite recursion - the good ol' stack overflow error.
 If you want to see what I mean, try deleting the line that says `let theSource = src; in`.